Matilda-B23/summer-chores/README.md

 # Summer Chores
 Utilizes Javascript by having created a list of summer chores to be done as functions, and assign a random number chance of failing, or moving onto the next task.
-Displays knowledge in use of callback functions, random number generation, and set timeout methods to simulate asynchronus behavior.
+Displays knowledge in use of callback functions, as well as promises.
+Uses random number generation, and set timeout methods to simulate asynchronus behavior.

 How to run: